John Kenley: Producing career

 After the war, Kenley was unable to find stage work in New York and began producing summer stock in Pennsylvania and Ohio.
 His first theater was converted from a Greek Byzantine church in Deer Lake, Pennsylvania and his second a new theatre in Barnesville, Pennsylvania.
 He produced The Barretts of Wimpole Street played at the Barnesville theatre in 1950 starring Susan Peters as the invalid Elizabeth Barrett.
 Peters was a former MGM starlet who had been paralyzed from the waist down in a hunting accident.
-Peters delivered her lines from a sofa which was repositioned in every act to give the illusion of movement.
 When he took the show to Washington DC, he became the first producer to desegregate live theater there.

 Over the next fifty years, Kenley's summer stock productions became what Variety called the "largest network of theaters on the straw hat circuit".
 His Kenley Players company brought popular shows and celebrities to Ohio, in Akron, Cleveland, Columbus, Dayton, Toledo, and Warren.
 Many of the shows also played in Flint, Michigan.
 Kenley often rode his bike backstage through the large theaters and was known for putting make-up on his dog, Sadie.
 He often came up with gimmicks to market and sell tickets.

 Well-known film and TV actors appeared in his productions, also to sell tickets; Kenley was one of the first to use this concept.
 During the TV version of The Odd Couple (1970 TV series), stars Jack Klugman and Tony Randall recreated their TV roles in Neil Simon's original play.
 Jayne Mansfield played in Bus Stop, Bobby Rydell appeared in West Side Story, Merv Griffin was cast in Come Blow Your Horn, Rock Hudson in Camelot, Karla DeVito in Pirates of Penzance and Robby Benson in Evita.
-More traditional Broadway stars also appeared regularly, such as John Raitt in Man of La Mancha, Ethel Merman in Call Me Madam and Tommy Tune in Pippin.

 In 1995 at the age of 89, he was still producing summer shows in parts of Ohio.